SeaHogs/tp/docs/UserGuide.md

 * If the panel is currently not showing any patient list (e.g. showing appointment list), the default patient list is the general clinic patient list (which contains all the patients).
 * The index **must be a positive integer** 1, 2, 3, …​

-> [!CAUTION]
+<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-> The deletion of a patient will result in the deletion of all the contact and medical information as well as all the appointments of the patient.
-> If accidentally delete a patient, can use `undo` command to recover the deleted patient.
+The deletion of a patient will result in the deletion of all the contact and medical information as well as all the appointments of the patient. <br> If accidentally delete a patient, can use `undo` command to recover the deleted patient. </div>

 Examples:
 * `list` followed by `delete 2` deletes the 2nd patient in the clinic.